Product labeling and claims

 - Compliant with local regulations.

-Claims may also need approval from a regional PepsiCo Claims Council (PCC).
-PCCs are comprised of a cross-functional team with representation from Legal, Regulatory Affairs and Nutrition Sciences departments as well as others who may be required on an ad hoc basis.
-The first PCC was established in the U.S. and regional PCCs have since been set up in all of our sectors.
+Health and nutrition claims may also need approval from a regional PepsiCo Claims Council (PCC).
+PCCs are cross-functional teams with representation from Legal, Regulatory Affairs and Nutrition Sciences departments as well as others who may be required on an ad hoc basis.
 We believe this process helps ensure that claims are properly substantiated regardless of whether local laws regarding health claims are in place.

 Progress

-PepsiCo follows local nutrition labeling regulations in all markets where our products are sold.
-In terms of compliance with our internal policy, across our top 23 markets:
+We follow local nutrition labeling regulations in all markets where our products are sold.
+In terms of compliance with our internal policy, across our top 23 markets in 2024:

-- We include the energy and nutrient content on BOP approximately 97% of the time.
+- We included the energy and nutrient content on BOP label nearly 98% of the time.

-- We included energy on the FOP label approximately 80% of the time.1
+- We included the energy on the FOP label approximately 70% of the time.1

 What's next?

-PepsiCo will continue aiming to ensure our labels provide consumers with easy-to-understand information about the nutritional content of our products and complying with labeling requirements wherever our products are sold.
-As we strive to reach our pep+ (PepsiCo Positive) goals, we are also exploring ways to empower consumers with transparent environmental information about our key products.
+We will continue aiming to ensure our labels provide consumers with easy-to-understand information about the nutritional content of our products and complying with labeling requirements wherever our products are sold.